GoCarrot/carrot-blog/source/_posts/2013-03-04-why-we-built-carrot.markdown

 We could use this for our client's games as well as our own titles, and provide a UI that made it easy for our clients to tweak their virals on the server.
 This solution could pull in data from Facebook and combine it with our own data so we could see how actions were performing, and which objects got posted the most. __We wanted metrics that showed what viral content was driving the most traffic.__

-We built a prototype, and Carrot was born.
+We made a prototype, and Carrot was born.

 {% img "thumbnail" http://gocarrot.com/assets/image/high-scores/png %}